hth313/boost41/doc/xmemory.rst

 These functions make it possible to treat data files in extended memory much like ordinary registers.
 A set of functions corresponding to the existing ones such as ``RCL`` and ``STO`` are provided.
-These are prefixed with an ``X`` and prompts for the register to access.
+The names start with an ``X`` and they prompt for the register to access.
-Indirection is also possible, but the indirection register act on the ordinary data registers, or stack registers.
+Indirection is also possible, but the indirection register acts on the ordinary data registers, or stack registers.

 Possible errors when using these functions are: